 What inspired me to make these Snowmen Banana Pops was a take on this traditional Christmas cookie, Snowmen Cookies made out of Nutter Butters.
 Now, I adore Nutter Butters and since they’re cookies, of course my children would love them; however, the fact that they look like snowmen made them ten times more fun to eat than if they were commonplace Nutter Butters.

-First I took out my ingredients: bananas, Stonyfield Organic Low Fat Vanilla Yogurt, mini chocolate chips, some baby carrots and skewers (or you could use Popsicle sticks).
+First I took out my ingredients: bananas, Greek yogurt, raisins, some baby carrots and skewers (or you could use Popsicle sticks).
 Now, you can use any fruit or veggie that you want to on your snowman.
 If you want to make a scarf try a red pepper.
 Want a top hat?
 Maybe use a green apple cut in a box shape with a smaller piece cut out for the brim.
-If you don’t want to use mini chocolate chips you could use a dried fruit or veggie that’s dark and will mimic the coal that’s often associated with perfect snowmen making.
+If you don’t want to use raisins you could use mini chocolate chips or veggies that are dark and will mimic the coal that’s often associated with perfect snowmen making.

 After an hour we took our little guys out of the freezer and thoroughly enjoyed eating them.
-My two-year-old daughter, Kendall, ate the chocolate chips off of hers first while Brennan devoured the entire thing.
 Easy peasy afternoon snack that will be gobbled up in no time!
-Play around with using different fruits and veggies or maybe even use some naturally flavored Stonyfield Greek Yogurt for an even more protein packed snack.
+Play around with using different fruits and veggies or maybe even use some naturally flavored Greek yogurt for an even more protein packed snack.
 Whatever you decide to do enjoy doing it with the knowledge that this is one healthy snack that is good for you and for the kiddos!